-Holly Downs has over 14 years of experience in research and evaluation with an emphasis in using digital tools to investigate leadership and science, technology, engineering, and mathematics (STEM) programs delivered via traditional, hybrid and online learning environments with myriad audiences.
+Holly Downs has almost 20 years of experience in research and evaluation with an emphasis in using digital tools to investigate leadership and science, technology, engineering, and mathematics (STEM) programs delivered via traditional, hybrid and online learning environments with myriad audiences.

-Before joining CCL, Holly served for 4 years as an Assistant Professor for the Department of Educational Research Methodology (ERM) and as the inaugural Associate Director of the Office of Assessment, Evaluation, and Research Services (OAERS) in the School of Education at the University of North Carolina at Greensboro (UNCG).
+Before joining CCL, Holly served for 4 years as an Assistant Professor for the Department of Educational Research Methodology (ERM) and as the inaugural Associate Director of the Office of Assessment, Evaluation, and Research Services (OAERS) in the School of Education at the University of North Carolina at Greensboro (UNCG) where she received the 2014 Mentoring/ Advising/ Supervising Faculty Award.
 She still serves as an adjunct assistant professor at UNCG.

 Holly is a senior evaluation faculty member of CCL’s Evaluation Center which supports CCL and the field through the development of new knowledge, methods, and approaches to the evaluation of leadership development.
 In this capacity, she works with CCL staff, global clients, and external evaluators to design and conduct customized evaluations for CCL programs, products, and services.
 This work includes identifying organizational and leader needs, articulating program outcomes, selecting the most appropriate methods for evaluating initiatives for improvement and impact, and reporting the findings to key stakeholders.

 Holly is also the principal investigator leading the research and evaluation of CCL’s digital and virtual learning effort in order to expand the knowledge regarding how virtual learning can enhance, support or supplant other types of training approaches to accelerate the development of leaders.